giantswarm/retagger/README.md

 - In Quay, a repository must exist for the image before retagger can push an image.

 The `retagger` works inside a CI build.
-On merges to master, the binary is executed.
+On merges to main, the binary is executed.
 The workflow is to add a new image / sha tag pair or pattern in a PR, review it, and then merge.
 The `retagger` will take care that the image is handled.
 Users will still need to create repositories in the registry.